Michael Allison (javelin thrower): Biography

 Allison studied physics at St Anne's College, Oxford.

 He competed as a high jumper and was also a keen rugby union player, but taught himself to throw the javelin during the COVID-19 pandemic, using a 700g javelin and following YouTube tutorials and throwing on his local village football pitch during lockdown.
 A member of Windsor Slough Eton & Hounslow athletics club, he had a fifth-place finish in the English Schools Championships and later became coached by Tom Dobbing after the pair met in 2021.

 He qualified for the final of the javelin throw at the 2022 World Athletics U20 Championships in Cali, Colombia.
 He threw a four-metre personal best of 76.97m to win the British under-20 championships in June 2023, which placed him fourth on the British under-20 all-time list.
 He won bronze in the javelin at the 2023 European Athletics U20 Championships in Jerusalem.
 He was the first British medalist in the javelin at the Championships since Goldie Sayers in 2001.

 In November 2024, he was named by British Athletics on the Olympic Futures Programme for 2025.
 He threw a personal best of 78.48 metres to win his first senior British javelin title at the 2025 UK Athletics Championships on 2 August 2025.
 His throw was the best mark at the UK Championships for 13 years, and also the furthest by any British man since 2022.
 In October 2025, he was retained on the British Athletics Olympic Futures Programme for 2025/26.

+With a throw of 77.63 metres, Allison placed second behind Ben East at the 2026 UK Athletics Championships in Birmingham.